-Report data may not be used for clinic or payer advertising or marketing.
+The report data may not be used for clinic or payer contracting (without mutual agreement), advertising or marketing.

 Acknowledgments

 This report is a culmination of many years of collaboration with patients, providers, payers, researchers and guideline experts to define and measure value in cancer care.
 We would like to thank the individuals involved in HICOR's Value in Cancer Care (VCC) Working Groups, Patient and Caregiver Working Group, Data Methods Committee and Steering Committee for helping us achieve community alignment in our priorities and our methodologies for performance measurement.